-Great ideas, catchy melodies, unforgettable hooks -- they don’t always come when it’s most convenient, but that just means that creators should be prepared to document those ideas at any time.
-Here are a few ways to capture your moments of inspiration when they strike.
+Great ideas, catchy melodies, unforgettable hooks — they don’t always come when it’s most convenient, but that just means that creators should be prepared to document their ideas at any time.
+Here are a few ways to capture moments of inspiration when they strike.

 Musical Instrument Apps

-It goes without saying that musicians likely have a guitar or keyboard nearby, but carrying either while on the go doesn’t always make sense.
-If you don’t want to carry a guitar everywhere you go, consider a guitar app like Pocket Guitar, a piano app like Piano by Gismart, or even a harmonica or synth app.
-These can be a fun way to experiment with sounds, but make sure you can also record your work through the app as this isn’t always a built-in feature.
+It goes without saying that musicians typically have a guitar or keyboard nearby, but if you don’t want to carry one everywhere you go, consider a guitar app like Pocket Guitar, a piano app like Piano by Gismart, or even a harmonica or synth app.
+They can be a fun way to experiment with sounds, but make sure you can also record your work through the app, as this isn’t always a built-in feature.

 Pen and Paper